jabadge/website/pages/physics.md

 ### Simplification

-Nearly all terrestrial glacier flows have much wider horizontal than vertical extents and, by expanding the aspect ratio $\delta = H/L$, it's possible to derive several PDE systems that are much simpler than the Stokes equations.
+Nearly all terrestrial glacier flows have much wider horizontal than vertical extents.
+By expanding the equations of motion in the aspect ratio $\delta = H/L$, it's possible to derive PDE systems that are much simpler than the Stokes equations.
 Eliminating terms that scale like $\delta$, the vertical component of the momentum balance becomes

 $$\frac{\partial}{\partial z}(\tau_{zz} - p) - \rho g = 0.$$